cristian-grecu/master-baccarat-2025/README.md

 #### statemachine

 The state machine is the “brain” of our circuit.
 It has an active-low synchronous reset (called resetb) and is clocked by slow_clock (which is connected to KEY0).
 On each rising edge of slow_clock, the state machine advances one step through the algorithm, and asserts the appropriate control signals at each step.
 In this circuit, the control signals that the state machine controls are load_pcard1, load_pcard2, … load_dcard3.
 When it is time to deal the first card to the player, the state machine asserts load_pcard1, which as was described above, causes the first Reg4 block to load in a card (from the output of the dealcard block).
 During the cycle in which load_pcard1 is 1, all other load_pcard and load_dcard signals are 0, so that no other positions in either hand are updated.
 As the algorithm progresses, the state machine will generate the other control signals to be asserted at the appropriate times.

 As should be evident from the earlier discussion, the card drawing pattern depends on the dealer score and the player score (these are used to determine whether a third card is necessary) as well as the player’s third card (this is used to determine whether the dealer should receive a third card, as described in the rules).
 Therefore, pcard3, pscore, and dscore are inputs to the state machine.

+**The state machine must be busy doing something every clock cycle.
+Do not insert `filler' / gap / no-op states.
+That is, your FSM should run in the minimum number of clock cycles needed by dealing a new card on _every_ clock cycle.
+For example, you should not need separate clock cycles to score the hand and then act on the score.**

 #### initial implementation